-Habitat for Humanity Young Leaders Build brings together youth from across the Asia-Pacific region to support people and families in need of decent housing.
+The Habitat for Humanity Young Leaders Build brings together youth from across the Asia-Pacific region to support people and families in need of decent housing.
 Every young person volunteering, fundraising, raising awareness and adding their voices in support of affordable housing, can help families achieve the strength, stability and self-reliance they need to build better lives for themselves.
 The movement encourages youth to take the lead and motivate their peers to build homes and communities, on a Habitat build site and/or online through their social networks.

 The HYLB Leadership Academy and toolkit will equip young people with self-leadership skills and enable them to better lead others.
-Developed in partnership with the Center for Creative Leadership, the 10-module training includes two modules on sustainable communities as an introduction to the United Nation’s Sustainable Development Goals.
-Participants will also learn about the need for decent housing and identify specific community actions and projects that support their community.
+Developed in partnership with the Center for Creative Leadership, the 10-module training includes two modules on sustainable communities as an introduction to the United Nations’ Sustainable Development Goals.
+Participants will also learn about the need for decent housing, and identify specific community actions and projects that support their community.

 Every young leader who goes through the HYLB Leadership Academy will be certified as a volunteer trainer with greater knowledge and understanding of leadership concepts as well as of the need for decent housing.
 They can also gain skills to implement projects that build homes and sustainable communities in their own neighborhoods.

 Since its launch in 2016, the HYLB Leadership Academy has trained more than 2,000 young people in Cambodia, Indonesia, India, Nepal and the Philippines.
 Four HYLB volunteers are now certified trainers, ready to train other young people in various communities in their local languages.

 For the second year, special volunteer builds will be held as part of the Habitat Young Leaders Build campaign.
 In March 2019, international volunteers and their local counterparts will contribute their time and labor and help raise funds at the Asia Build in Myanmar and the Pacific Build in Fiji.